Siege of Collioure (1794): Consequences

 An enraged Dugommier wrote to the National Convention demanding that no Spanish prisoners be taken.
 Augereau also insisted that his soldiers wanted a "War to the Death".
 On 11 August 1794 the Convention passed a law that no more Spanish prisoners would be accepted.
 Augereau and his division carried out the policy of killing all Spanish soldiers that fell into their hands, while Dugommier was not as keen on explicitly following through on the decree.
 In the Battle of San Lorenzo de la Muga on 13 August, Augereau's men killed 80 officers and 1,256 soldiers while taking only 140 prisoners.
 On the other hand, when the 1,000-man Spanish garrison surrendered on 17 September after the Second Siege of Bellegarde, their lives were spared.
 The Army of the Western Pyrenees accepted the surrender of 2,000 Spanish soldiers at Fuentarrabía on 1 August and 1,700 more at San Sebastián the next day.

 The Spanish did not retaliate against the French for carrying out their draconian law.
 Instead, La Unión wrote to Charles IV that it would be better to treat French prisoners with more kindness than before and the king affirmed the policy.
-The French admitted to only 150 casualties during the Siege of Colloiure while the Spanish recorded 160 killed and wounded.
+The French admitted to only 150 casualties during the Siege of Collioure while the Spanish recorded 160 killed and wounded.
 The French captured 91 guns and 22 colors.
 One source stated that the Spanish garrison numbered 8,000 soldiers and that 7,000 surrendered.